AC power: Calculations and equations in sinusoidal steady-state

-where V denotes voltage in phasor form, with the amplitude as RMS, and I denotes current in phasor form, with the amplitude as RMS.
+where $V$ and $I$ are the complex valued voltage and current, respectively, written in phasor form with the amplitude as RMS.
 Also by convention, the complex conjugate of I is used, which is denoted $I^*$ (or $\overline I$), rather than I itself.
 This is done because otherwise using the product V I to define S would result in a quantity that depends on the reference angle chosen for V or I, but defining S as V I* results in a quantity that doesn't depend on the reference angle and allows to relate S to P and Q.

 Other forms of complex power (units in volt-amps, VA) are derived from Z, the load impedance (units in ohms, Ω).